System and Technical Questions

 Faculty physicians who have a full or part-time appointment with WUSM and fellows.
 It does not include voluntary faculty.

 All individuals in a position to control the content of a CME activity (planning committee members, speakers, moderators, authors, etc.)

-For additional details concerning who is required to submit a Financial Disclosure Statement, review the Covered Individuals section of the Research Conflicts of Interest Policy, the Institutional Conflict of Interest Policy, the Clinical Conflicts of Interest Policy, the CME Disclosure of Interest Policy, or at firstname.lastname@example.org or 314.747.4181
+For additional details concerning who is required to submit a Financial Disclosure Statement, review the applicability section of the Research Conflicts of Interest Policy, the Institutional Conflict of Interest Policy, the Clinical Conflicts of Interest Policy, the CME Disclosure of Interest Policy, or at firstname.lastname@example.org or 314.747.4181

 Financial disclosures are required by federal law and University policy, enabling the University to manage conflicts of interest related to research or clinical activities.

-To learn more about Research Conflicts of Interest, visit the RCOI website.
+To learn more about Research Conflicts of Interest, visit the OVCR website.